folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. Select a **Payment method** from the drop-down menu: Cash, Credit card, EFT, Deposit account, Physical check, Bank draft, Internal transfer, or Other.
 2. If you want to check for existing subscriptions, select the **Check subscription overlap** checkbox.
 Note: System logic is not currently implemented, so the system doesn't check for overlapping subscriptions.
 3. If you want to send a voucher to an external financial system, click the **Export to accounting** checkbox.
 The setting of the **Export to accounting** checkbox on the vendor’s Organization record determines the default value setting of this checkbox on invoices for the vendor.
+Note:  If this checkbox is set to true, then the **Accounting code** in the Vendor information section is a required field.
 4. If you want to indicate to an external accounting system that an enclosure is needed with this invoice, click the **Enclosure needed** checkbox.
-If the Export to accounting checkbox is set to true and a voucher is created for this invoice, the export voucher file will contain a value of true in the “Enclosure needed” data element.
+If the Export to accounting checkbox is set to true and a voucher is created for this invoice, the export voucher file will contain a value of true in the **Enclosure needed** data element.
 4. Select a **Currency** from the drop-down list.
 The default value is stored in Tenant settings as the primary currency.
 For more information, see [Settings > Tenant > Language and localization](../../settings/settings_tenant/setting_tenant/#language-and-localization).
 If you select a currency other than the default, the system will display the **Current exchange rate**.
 5. If you want to enter an exchange rate value to override the **Current exchange rate** value, select the **Use set exchange rate** checkbox and enter the rate in the **Set exchange rate box**.